maichmueller/plangolin/docs/ThundeRL/README.md

 interaction.

-- **Precomputed Rewards and Done Signals**: For each successor state, the reward and done signal are precomputed, generating a complete dataset with each state and all its successors.
+- **Precomputed Rewards and Done Signals**: For each successor state, the reward and done signal are precomputed, generating a complete dataset, e.g. with each state and all its successors.
-- **Precomputed State Encodings**: The current state and successor states are encoded as `HeteroData` graphs, eliminating the need for `pymimir` objects and enabling multiprocessing.
+- **Precomputed State Encodings**: Each state is encoded as `torch_geometric.Data/HeteroData` graphs, eliminating the need for `pymimir` objects (which are not serializable and would require workarounds to enable multiprocessing).
-- **Reduced Synchronization Overhead**: By sending reward and done signals with each state to the device, we avoid the double synchronization between `environment -> agent -> environment`.
+- **Reduced Synchronization Overhead**: By not needing to explore the environment, we avoid the double synchronization between `environment -> agent -> environment`.

 ### General Setup

 1. **Dataset Construction**
-    - For each training problem, create a dataset (class `FlashDrive`), which can be reused across multiple experiments.
+    - For each training problem, create a dataset (child-class of `rgnet.rl.data.Drive`), which can be reused across multiple experiments.
+For example, for the notion of learning a policy using a Policy Gradient approach, the dataset-class (`FlashDrive`) implements the following steps:
     - **State Space Enumeration**: Enumerate the state space and create a data point containing

-    1. The idx of the state in the state space (saved under `idx_in_space`)
+    1. The idx of the state in the state space
-    2. The current stat encoded as graph (`HeteroData`).
+    2. The current state encoding as graph (`HeteroData`).
     3. The list of successor states encoded as graphs (`HeteroData`).
     4. The reward for each successor state.
     5. The done flag for each successor state.